 2. Retain Black talent

 Maintaining a diverse workforce goes beyond the offer letter.
 Make sure that your actions and the culture you foster at your startup are creating a safe workplace for Black individuals.
 Make space for Black employees, and make sure you’re always working to create a place where they want to continue working.
+As Kendra Mitchell said at the panel on diversity and inclusion, it's more than just diversity.
+It's equity, inclusion and belonging.
+Inviting Black employees to be their authentic selves at work.

 3. Address what’s going on